Skip to content

 Terminal window

-Configuration file location: $XDG_CONFIG_HOME/go-cli-template/config.toml
+Configuration file location: ~/.config/bookmark/config.toml ($XDG_CONFIG_HOME/bookmark/config.toml)

-See example-config.toml for available configuration options.
+See configuration for installation options.

-See INSTALL.md for installation options.
+See install for installation options.

 This template is designed to be customized for your specific CLI tool needs: